chochain/nanoFORTH/docs/n4_1_why.md

 > |:--|
 > |@image html images/nanoforth_wrd_list.png width=800px|
 >> \> Behold!
 This is nanoFORTH in its entirety.
 It's a short list of 'words' which should be rather easy to master.
+>> \> Note that this has been the way Forth programmers building their applications.
+One small word at a time.
+Debug each well then combine them into a "bigger" word.
+If a bug found, FGT the word, redefine it.
+Next word!

 <br/>

 OK, if that have captured the imaginations, we might have an idea of what nanoFORTH is trying to do.
-Remember that we do these without any compilation, instead, "talk" directly with Arduino once nanoFORTH uploaded via the USB cable.
+Let's stop and contemplate for a while.
+We did all of the above without any recompilation.
+Instead, we "talked" directly with the nanoFORTH on Arduino loaded only once via the USB cable.
 The interactive nature changes the way we are very used to on this platform.
-Imagine, what if we can do it via WiFi or BLE using our Nano?
-Look Mom!
-I can talk to the mailbox.
-No cable!
+Just consider how many times you have to compile your pet C code to go through the functions shown above.
+So, let's imagine what if we can do it via WiFi or BLE using our Nano?

 <br/>
 <a href="page2.html">2.
 How - Ready to get nanoFORTH for a trial?</a><br/>